SuperOfficeDocs/superoffice-docs/docs/en/custom-objects/learn/index.md

 Any custom screen layouts (created in the Screen Designer) using screen designer may override the settings on fields.

-If you do not have license to Configurable screens, use the rank of the different fields.
+If you do not have license to Configurable Screens, use the rank of the different fields.

 ## Extra tables